 Once the donuts have cooled and the glaze is made, you’re going to grab the bottom of the donut carefully and dip it into the glaze.
 I recommend placing it on a rack that is in a pan because it will drip off excess.
 I only dipped mine once for a light glaze, but feel free to dip twice after waiting a few minutes for first layer to dry.

-You’re left with moist, fluffy, baked donuts for you and the family to enjoy.
+You’re left with these lemon poppy seed donuts that are moist, fluffy, baked donuts for you and the family to enjoy.

 Visit my store for useful tools and favorite kitchen items